-Frequently asked questions about common HAI from the Society for Healthcare Epidemiology of America.
-These include patient guides for the following: surgical site infection (SSI), central line-associated bloodstream infection (CLABSI), catheter-associated urinary tract infection (CAUTI), ventilator-associated pneumonia (VAP), Clostridium difficile infection (CDI), methicillin-resistant Staphylococcus aureus (MRSA), and vancomycin-resistant Enterococcus (VRE).
-Attention: Non-MDH link
+Frequently asked questions about common HAIs from the Society for Healthcare Epidemiology of America.
+These include specific information about Clostridium difficile infections (CDI), methicillin-resistant Staphylococcus aureus (MRSA), central line-associated bloodstream infection (CLABSI), ventilator-associated pneumonia (VAP), catheter-associated urinary tract infections (CAUTI), and surgical site infections (SSI).

 - MDH Patient Safety

 MDH website promoting patient safety and the prevention of adverse health events.